cascadium/OpenMAMA-snapshot/README.md

 There is only one edition.

-This is not crippleware - everyone is free to use this software with 100% functionailty and no license keys involved.
+Everyone is free to use this software with 100% functionailty and no license keys involved.

 ## Roadmap